ktomk/pipelines/README.md

 `--working-dir <path>` in which the file is looked for unless an absolute path is set by `--file <path>`.

-By default it operates on the current working tree which is mounted directly into the container (implicit `--deploy mount`).
+By default it operates on the current working tree which is copied into the container to isolate running the pipeline from the working directory by default (implicit `--deploy copy`).

-Isolate files by copying them into the container instead of the mount by using `--deploy copy`.
 This requires `docker copy` with the `-a` / `--archive` option (since docker 17.06).

+Alternatively the working directory can be mounted into the pipelines container by using `--deploy mount`.

 Use `--keep` flag to keep containers after the pipeline has finished for further inspection.
 By default all containers are destroyed on successful pipeline step execution and kept in case of error.
+The `--no-keep` flag prevents keeping of containers even in case of error.

 Manage leftover containers with `--docker-list` showing all pipeline containers, `--docker-kill` to kill running containers